 As a backyard beekeeper, who isn't trying to make a living at it, I am able to take what is best for my bees into consideration to a larger extent that someone who is renting them out for pollination or trying to produce the most honey possible.
+My hives are chemical free, something commercial beekeepers would have a hard time doing.
 But even those beekeepers are doing their best to protect and help the bees.
 Beekeeping just isn't something most people get into because there is a ton of money to be made.
 Beekeepers tend to be people who love bees.

 I'm not someone who has a problem with small scale farming for eggs, wool, or honey.
 It's anything done on a large commercial scale where cruelty enters the picture.
-This is where knowing your local farmer or beekeeper becomes important.
+This is where knowing your local farmer, rancher, or beekeeper becomes important.

 If we look closer at this issue, however, a problem emerges for even the most ardent defender of animal rights where bees are concerned.
 They continue to eat fruits and vegetables which are in large part pollinated by honeybees that are transported to locations for short periods of time when things are in blossom for pollination.
 Unless your vegan friend is buying locally grown fruit and vegetables from a farm he actually knows the name of, he's made use of honeybees and the beekeeping industry unbeknownst to him.